swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 > ## Drawing Straight Lines
 >
 > In the center and right subplots above, we expect all lines to look like step functions because
-> non-integer value are not realistic for the minimum and maximum values.
+> non-integer values are not realistic for the minimum and maximum values.
 However, you can see
 > that the lines are not always vertical or horizontal, and in particular the step function
 > in the subplot on the right looks slanted.
 Why is this?
 >